samuel-ngai/CSC360-MultiThreading/README.md

 In addition to simply calculating maximum, minimum, and average temperatures and entry counts, we calculate the number of clock cycles utilizing  *clock()* and the overall time our system takes to complete all our tasks.
 We achieve this by taking the number of clock cycles at the beginning of our regular or multithreading tasks and subtracting it from our ending number of clock cycles.
 We then divide this number by *CLOCKS_PER_SEC* to obtain the total time taken for our computation.

-## Observations (Execution time/clock cycles)
+## Observations (Execution time/clock cycles, results)

 When observing the execution time in clocks, this number (implemented as start_t, end_t, total_t, and elapsed_t) varies differently whenever you execute it.
 This program has been tested on Windows, MacOS, and Linux operating systems.

 ### MacOS, Intel i5 Quad-Core CPU